2021-03-01

 and assignments.
 This is the list of tokens the programmer would normally need an indent for a block

-of code after - it is analogous to knowing when you need to type {
+of code after - it is analogous to knowing when you need to type { in curly-braced languages.

 Note that an important part of this being implemented entirely in the lexer is that operator precedence after continued lines just works (it is harder than it may seem if continuation is a parser rule).